-48 Weeks 39 Semester Credit Hours
+48 Weeks 39 Semester Credit Hours 645 Clock hours

 Technology has vastly increased productivity and independence in the workplace, as computers put both flexibility and computing power at every workstation.
 This program is designed to include information processing theory and the hands-on use of software applications, such as Microsoft Office Suite.